ADVERTISEMENT

 Hi doctor,

 Thanks for your reply.
-In the past, I have donated blood and tested my blood group numerous times in different standard labs.
+In the past, I have donated blood and tested my blood group numerous times in different standard laboratories.
 Some shows as B positive and some shows as B negative.
 Please help.

 Hi,